 Cloudformation - Deploy cloud resources with just few clicks

-When we work on building an application, we often tend to use various aws services through console or CLI.
-In case if we need to migrate the application to other aws accounts or client's account , we need to provision those resources again and re-work on deploying the application.
-This overall process may be time consuming if you have many resources and there is an inter-linked connection between these resources.
+When we work on building an application, we often tend to use various aws cloud services through console or CLI.
+In case if we need to migrate the application to other aws accounts or client's accounts, we need to provision those resources again and re-work on deploying the application.
+This overall process may be time-consuming if you have many resources and there is an interlinked connection between these resources.
 You may end up missing one or the other step and the application may not work as expected.
-Even with concrete documentation , it still can be tedious while working with different aws services to be migrated.
+Even with concrete documentation, it still can be tedious while working with different aws services to be migrated.
 To overcome this problem and migrate the application with ease we have a service in aws called cloudformation.

 AWS CloudFormation gives you an easy way to model a collection of related AWS and third-party resources, provision them quickly and consistently, and manage them throughout their life cycles, by treating infrastructure as code.
 A CloudFormation template describes your desired resources and their dependencies so you can launch and configure them together as a stack.
 You can use a template to create, update, and delete an entire stack as a single unit, as often as you need to, instead of managing resources individually.
 You can manage and provision stacks across multiple AWS accounts and AWS Regions.

 Yes.
-Fortunately all the resources we need like s3 , api gateway , lambda , dynamoDB,etc can be very well defined in cloudformation.
-All the defination like lambda function handler need to be kept in s3 to be accessible for public or valid AWS account owners.
-All the shared resources from the primary aws account , gets created on your demo account by running the stacks.
-When you run the cloudformation stack , it's vital to provide access role permission to provision the required aws services.
+Fortunately all the resources we need like s3, api gateway, lambda, dynamoDB, etc can be very well defined in cloudformation.
+All the definitions like lambda function handler needs to be kept in s3 to be accessible for public or valid AWS account owners.
+All the shared resources from the primary aws account get created on your demo account by running the stacks.
+When you run the cloudformation stack, it's vital to provide access role permission to provide the required aws services.